clef-men/article_zoo_popl/popl26-reviews-and-comments.md

     end.
 ```

-This program would be morally correct, and it does correspond to the version that we verify in OCaml, but it is not a valid HeapLang program: the HeapLang semantics allow calling compare-and-set on a value of type `UnboxedOption<Ref<...>>`, but *not* on a value of type `UnboxedOption<Pair<...>>` (or `Pair<...>`).
+This program is morally correct, and it does correspond to the version that we verify in OCaml.
+But it is not a valid HeapLang program: the HeapLang semantics allow calling compare-and-set on a value of type `UnboxedOption<Ref<...>>`, but *not* on a value of type `UnboxedOption<Pair<...>>` (or `Pair<...>` for that matter).

-We do believe that adding extra indirections in the memory layout, and corresponding allocations/dereferences in the implementation (adding noise to already-tricky code), is a "flaw" of the HeapLang implementations of these structures.
+We do believe that adding extra indirections in the memory layout, and corresponding allocations/dereferences in the implementation (adding noise to already-tricky code), is a "flaw" of the HeapLang implementations and verifications of these structures.
+The change is relatively systematic, but also invasive.
 It makes them (less efficient and) more distant from the textbook implementation.
 See for example the textbook Java implementation on Wikipedia ( https://en.wikipedia.org/wiki/Treiber_stack ):

 ```java
 public E pop() {